 Sir, my son has taken a loan from Bank of Baroda and he failed to repayment so the bank is now initiating proceeding against me for recovery of the loan.
 I was the guarantor of the loan.
 I am 65 years old and this is my one and only house.
 Bank filed a case before DRT.
 Now recovery officer came to my home and said that your house shall be auctioned in next month.

 I am very afraid and want to save my home.
-How can I liable for the repayment of loan because I was only guarantor?
-Is there any provision to stop this auction process and settle the loan with bank?
+How can I liable for the repayment of loan because I was the only guarantor?
+Is there any provision to stop this auction process and settle the loan with the bank?

-It is discretionary power of the bank to initiate proceeding against the borrower or guarantor of the loan.
+It is the discretionary power of the bank to initiate proceeding against the borrower or guarantor of the loan.
 In the Ram Kishun vs State of Uttar Pradesh, (2012) 11 SCC; held by the Supreme court that it is prerogative of the creditor alone whether he would move against the principal debtor first or surety to realise the loan amount.
 So you cannot object this proceeding.
 Proceeding of DRT is legally valid.

 You may file an application either before DRT or Permanent Lok Adalat for one-time settlement of the loan.
 If creditor and borrower agree to settle the loan through extra-judicial proceeding then lok Adalat will pass an award according to the agreement between creditor and borrower.
 This the only option you may avail.